View the full list of fields, first using long-form arguments:

 first image.
 The scyld-modimg

-tool can only create images
+tool only creates images

 based on defined distros.
 A distro associates one or more repos together